 Yes.
 Each apartment or lot and the common services will have an electricity meter and an electricity account with Source.
-The account holder will be billed for the electricity consumed through that meter in accordance with our standard retail contract.
+The account holder will be billed for the electricity consumed through that meter in accordance with our standard retail contact.

 Sources standard billing cycle is once a month.
-This is to help you avoid surprises (“bill shock”) over summer or winter months when electricity usage peaks with heating or air conditioning usage.
+This is to help you avoid any surprises (“bill shock”) over summer or winter months, when electricity usage peaks with heating or air conditioning usage.

 When you receive a bill from Source check the tariff used.
 If it is A2 then you will have your own Solar PV system connected to your account.